priyadilipmishra/myprojects/README.md

 An **end-to-end machine learning project** for predicting customer churn in the telecom industry.
 This project is based on the [Telecom Churn Dataset](https://www.kaggle.com/datasets/barun2104/telecom-churn).

+For a detailed explanation of every step in the pipeline, see PIPELINE.md.

 ## 🚀 Project Overview